spulgares/Testpage/content/people/index.md

       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
+          - Leadership
           - Principal Investigators
-          - Researchers
-          - Grad Students
+          - Graduate Students
-          - Administration
+          - Undergraduate Students
           - Visitors
-          - Alumni
+          - External Collaborators
       sort_by: Params.last_name
       sort_ascending: true
     design: